HiruyWorku/HiruyOS/README.md

 # HiruyOS

 "In vain have you acquired knowledge if you have not imparted it to others."
+Deuteronomy Rabbah